-Utah played only two games, but won both versus California.
-The third game on Sunday was cancelled after an overnight snow storm.
+Utah played only two games but won both versus California.
+The third game on Sunday was canceled after an overnight snowstorm.
 The Utes won 7-6 on Friday after blowing a 6-1 lead and then reclaiming it to win on Heather Bowen’s double in the sixth inning.
 The second game saw Utah take another big lead, but they never were close to surrendering it.
-Kelly Martinez hit a walk off grand slam to end the game in five innings and give her 5 RBIs on the day.
+Kelly Martinez hit a walk-off grand slam to end the game in five innings and give her 5 RBIs on the day.
 Utah has a tough home series against Arizona over the weekend.

 #11 – Baylor Bears (35-6 Overall, 8-1 Big 12)

 Baylor (#11 last week) swept Iowa State at home.
 Sydney Christensen recorded 4 RBIs in the series as Jessie Scroggins, Kyla Walker, and Ari Hawkins all recorded an RBI in two of the three games.
 Baylor plays a tricky Texas State team on Wednesday and then come back home to play Houston on Tuesday.